Prostitution in Asia: Oman

 Prostitution in Oman is illegal and only sex within a legalised marriage is permitted.
 Women's sex outside legal marriage is criminalised as zina (illegal sex, adultery, fornication).
 It is women, and not their clients, who are legally penalised for sex work.
 Living on the proceeds of prostitution is a crime, punishable by a fine and up to three months imprisonment (criminal code article 221).
 Additionally, any foreigner who commits an act against "public order or good morals" or who does not have a legal source of income may be deported (law 16 of 1995, articles 31[1] and 31[5]).

-Palestinian Territories
+Palestine

-Prostitution in the Palestinian territories is illegal, under Palestinian Authority law.
-Ramallah is one of the few outlets for prostitution in the Palestinian territories as premarital sex is seen as taboo in the territories.
+Prostitution in Palestine is illegal, under Palestinian Authority law.
+Ramallah is one of the few outlets for prostitution in Palestine as premarital sex is seen as taboo in the country.

 A recent report by the UN Development Fund for Women (UNIFEM) and SAWA-All the Women Together Today and Tomorrow, a Palestinian NGO, suggests that an increasing number of women are taking up prostitution in the face of poverty and violence.